 The Mental Health Stepped Care model also aims to engage with underrepresented communities.
 For example, we accept referrals from everybody, so that everybody can access our services.
 This includes children, young people, LBGTIQ people, culturally and linguistically diverse people, and Aboriginal and Torres Strait Islander people.

-Steps Mental Health provides Mental Health Stepped Care for the Inner East of Melbourne, and is a free service, supported by funding from the Eastern Melbourne Primary Health Network.
+Steps Mental Health provides Mental Health Stepped Care for the Inner East and Outer East of Melbourne, and is a free service, supported by funding from the Eastern Melbourne Primary Health Network.
 To be able to access our services, you need to be living or working in a specific area and unable to access a similar service.
 To find out more about eligibility, please check out our eligibility page here.